-TAKE ACTION is a creative gym, in which working filmmakers and actors meet weekly to expand their on-camera skill set, try out new material, and explore ways to collaborate more effectively - all in a nurturing, fertile environment.
-We now meet exclusively online, until it's safe to meet in person.
-There are 3 separate weekly sections: Tuesdays and Thursdays 3-8PM EST; Saturdays 2-7 EST. One doesn't need to be present the entire time.
-While most enjoy staying to watch the work and participate in the discussion, one need be present only for the duration of their scene work.
+TAKE ACTION, meeting weekly near Union Square in Manhattan, is a creative gym, in which working filmmakers and actors meet weekly to expand their on-camera, scene-study skill set, try out new material, and explore ways to collaborate more effectively - all in a nurturing, fertile environment.
+Current COVID protocols will be observed.
+Participants must be fully vaccinated.
+All must be prepared to stay masked at all times.
+Every member works each session and doesn't need to be present the entire session - though you're invited to watch all work and participate in all discussions.
+Each scene takes approximately 90 minutes to rehearse and shoot.

-Our NY members have been cited in the NYTimes as a "reason to be grateful for the arts in '17."
+Our members have been cited in the NYTimes as a "reason this year to be grateful for the arts."
 Our directors have been nominated for Oscars and Emmys; won Best Film awards at major festivals across the world; had commercial feature releases and Sundance premieres.

-Our actors have been nominated for SAG awards; won Emmys; starred or co-starred in projects made by such world-class filmmakers as Joel & Ethan Coen, Jane Campion, Zhang Yimou, David Gordon Green, and Woody Allen; been on pretty much every TV series shooting on the East Coast; starred on and offBroadway; or are starting out but show great promise.
+Our actors have been nominated for SAG awards; won Emmys; starred or co-starred in projects made by such world-class filmmakers as Joel & Ethan Coen, Jane Campion, and Woody Allen; been on pretty much every TV series shooting on the East Coast; starred on and offBroadway; or are starting out but show great promise.
 And many, through their experience with us, are now proving to be triple-threats: directing, producing, and writing their own webseries and short films.

 Performance is essential to a successful film, yet directors often go years without working with actors, waiting until their next film gets a green light.
-Weekly sessions with a wide range of accomplished actors helps them up their game, enabling them to speak most any actor's language.
-This proves invaluable in establishing an immediate, strong connection during initial meetings, rehearsals, and on set.
+Weekly sessions with a wide range of accomplished actors help you up your game, enabling you to speak most any actor's language.

-The workshop will meet once a week at 890 Broadway, between 19th and 20th, Studio 8 on the 5th fl.
-Participants pay $100/4 sessions.
-We are usually at capacity but keep a waitlist and will reach out when a monthly member withdraws for an individual session.
-The fee for a single session is $30, pay when you wish.
-Members and waitlisters, once confirmed for a session, may withdraw for credit until 72 hours before a session.
+We are usually at capacity but keep a waitlist and will reach out when a monthly member withdraws for an individual $65 session.
+Members and waitlisters, once confirmed for a session, may withdraw for credit until 5 days before a session.
 After that, members may replace themselves, subject to approval.
 I will also try to find a sub from the waitlist.
-But within that 3 day window, if no one steps forward, the participant is responsible for payment.

 To express interest or ask questions: